prog4biol/evop2019/EVOP_Python_2018.md

   downstream: CCGGTTTCCAAAGACAGTCTTCTAA
 ```

-> 1) This code executes the `findall()` function once  2) The subpatterns are returned   3) The subpatterns are stored in the variables upstream and downstream  4) The for block of code is executed  5) The `findall()` searches again  6) A match is found  7) New subpatterns are returned and stored in the variables upstream and downstream8) The for block of code gets executed again  9) The `findall()` searches again, but no match is found  10) The for loop ends
+> 1. This code executes the `findall()` function once
+> 2. The subpatterns are returned
+> 3. The subpatterns are stored in the variables upstream and downstream
+> 4. The for block of code is executed
+> 5. The `findall()` searches again
+> 6. A match is found
+> 7. New subpatterns are returned and stored in the variables upstream and downstream
+> 8. The for block of code gets executed again
+> 9. The `findall()` searches again, but no match is found
+> 10. The for loop ends

 Another way to get this done is with an iterator, use the `finditer()` function in a for loop.
 This allows you to not store all the matches in memory. `finditer()` also allows you to retrieve the postion of the match.